-Peter Lynch was a legendary money manager of the Fidelity Magellan Fund- $1000 invested intros fund in 1977 was worth $28,000 in 1990.
+Peter Lynch was a legendary money manager of the Fidelity Magellan Fund- $1000 invested into the fund in 1977 was worth $28,000 in 1990.
 He has since retired from the Magellan Fund and he also wrote One Up on Wall Street.
 He averaged an annual 29% return while he managed the Magellan Fund.
-He also is known for coining the phrase “ten bagger” or “two bagger” in which a stock's price becomes 10 times the purchase price, or two times the purchase price, respectively.
+He also is known for coining the phrase “ten bagger” or “two bagger” in which a stock’s price becomes 10 times the purchase price, or two times the purchase price, respectively.

 Beating the Street was a very easy read.
-He starts the book off talking about how the average investor fails at investing due to weekend worrying (panicking over the weekend and selling stocks on Monday) and how people just head into investing without realizing that they are buying shares in a company (something that Warren Buffett also says).
+He starts the book off by talking about how the average investor fails at investing due to weekend worrying (panicking over the weekend and selling stocks on Monday) and how people just head into investing without realizing that they are buying shares in a company (something that Warren Buffett also says).
 He also talks about how you can make a lot of money in the stock market, but that you can lose a lot of money too.
 And you have to have even more return to get to where you were if you lost money.
 Basically, he reinforced that investing can be difficult and that people need to invest in what they know rather than gamble with their money.

 He explains how he selected his stocks for the mutual fund company, and his strategy is very grassroots.
-He often traveled around the world to visit the businesses and he also made a lot of phone calls to speak to the managers and owners of the company.
+He often traveled around the world to visit businesses and he also made a lot of phone calls to speak to the managers and owners of the company.
 He went to Europe and he drove around the United States, often mixing his family trips with his investing trips.
-He invested in what he knew and strayed away from things that he didn't.
+He invested in what he knew and strayed away from things that he didn’t.

 Beating the Street Pros

 I really liked his writing style.
 It was easy to read, with no fluff, and very to the point.
 He’s pretty funny.
 He tells it like it is.
 He explains how he invests and even shared some funny stories and experiences (like how he went for a haircut at Supercuts).